 “Talk to him.
 He's the one who can't keep his hands to himself."

 Her cousin winced.
 “Oh, god, I did not need to hear that.”

 "You know," James commented as he began to load up his plate with chicken, "he's actually starting to grow on me."

 "I hate you all," Albus muttered.

-James ruffled Al's hair.
-"Admit it.
+James ruffled his brother’s hair.
+"Oh, no you don't, Al. Admit it.
 We're good for you.
 Otherwise, you might start to take yourself too seriously.
 We couldn't have that."

 A/N: I really hope that you enjoyed this chapter.
 As always, I would love to hear your thoughts if you'd like to leave a review. :) Either way, thank you so much for reading!

 A Whole New ...